Cherry Bomb vs Jalapeno: Round Stuffer or Green Slicer?

 Quick Comparison

 Cherry Bomb Pepper measures 3K–5K SHU while Jalapeño registers 3K–8K SHU.
-That makes Jalapeño 2x hotter.
-Cherry Bomb Pepper is known for its sweet, mildly hot, and juicy flavor (Capsicum annuum), while Jalapeño offers bright and grassy notes (C. annuum).
+That makes Jalapeño about 1.6x hotter by upper SHU range.
+Cherry Bomb Pepper is known for its sweet, mildly hot, and juicy flavor (Capsicum annuum), while Jalapeño offers Grassy, crisp, lightly sweet when red notes (C. annuum).

 Cherry Bomb Pepper